Hacksore/github-websocket-api/README.md

 ### New intel

 It seems the `session` is in two parts, one a base64 encoded string with the payload seen below.
-I've yet to figure out what the second part of the payload is yet.

 Schema:
-`<base64String>--<someOtherString>`
+`<base64String>--<sessionIdentifierFromDOM>`

 This is what the github webpage has as the first part `session` field in the websocket query string.